saphal-upreti/nsamsstate-ConstituitionBylaws/README.md

-# nsamsstate-ConstituitionBylaws
-Constitution and By-Laws for Nepalese Student Association at Mississippi State University
+# Constitution and By-Laws for Nepalese Student Association at Mississippi State University